varun-seth/dehadi/README.md

 # Dihadi

+Dihadi is an acronym for "Diurnal Harmony Directive" - a complex title for a simple habit tracking app.

-"Dihadi" in hindi stands for "day work" and this is a simple habit tracking app.
+Also, "Dihadi" in hindi stands for "day work", although it is used in the context of daily wage labor.

-This uses modern libraries like React, Vite, TailwindCSS + Shadcn UI.
+This app uses modern libraries like React, Vite, TailwindCSS + Shadcn UI.

 ## Development